-'''

-Builder(action, [arguments]),
+Builder(action, [arguments])

 env.Builder(action, [arguments])

-'''

 Creates a Builder object for the specified action.
-See the section "Builder Objects," below, for a complete explanation of the arguments and behavior.
+See the manpage section "Builder Objects" for a complete explanation of the arguments and behavior.

-Note that the env.Builder() form of the invocation will expand construction variables in any arguments strings, including the action argument, at the time it is called using the construction variables in the env construction environment through which env.Builder() was called.
+Note that the env.Builder() form of the invocation will expand construction variables in any arguments strings, including the action argument, at the time it is called using the construction variables in the env construction environment through which env.Builder was called.
 The Builder form delays all variable expansion until after the Builder object is actually called.

-'''

-CacheDir(cache_dir),

-env.CacheDir(cache_dir)
+CacheDir(cache_dir) env.CacheDir(cache_dir)

-'''

-Specifies that scons will maintain a cache of derived files in cache_dir.
-The derived files in the cache will be shared among all the builds using the same CacheDir call.
+Direct scons to maintain a derived-file cache in cache_dir.
+The derived files in the cache will be shared among all the builds specifying the same cache_dir.
 Specifying a cache_dir of None disables derived file caching.

-Calling env.CacheDir() will only affect targets built through the specified construction environment.
-Calling CacheDir sets a global default that will be used by all targets built through construction environments that do not have an env.CacheDir() specified.
+Calling the environment method env.CacheDir limits the effect to targets built through the specified construction environment.
+Calling the global function CacheDir sets a global default that will be used by all targets built through construction environments that do not set up environment-specific caching by calling env.CacheDir.

-When a CacheDir() is being used and scons finds a derived file that needs to be rebuilt, it will first look in the cache to see if a derived file has already been built from identical input files and an identical build action (as incorporated into the MD5 build signature).
-If so, scons will retrieve the file from the cache.
-If the derived file is not present in the cache, scons will rebuild it and then place a copy of the built file in the cache (identified by its MD5 build signature), so that it may be retrieved by other builds that need to build the same derived file from identical inputs.
+When derived-file caching is being used and scons finds a derived file that needs to be rebuilt, it will first look in the cache to see if a file with matching build signature exists (indicating the input file(s) and build action(s) were identical to those for the current target), and if so, will retrieve the file from the cache. scons will report Retrieved 'file' from cache instead of the normal build message.
+If the derived file is not present in the cache, scons will build it and then place a copy of the built file in the cache, identified by its build signature, for future use.